xpgram/advance-wars/src/00 - Todo List.md

 - [ ] Unit.infoPortrait (or w/e) → Unit.illustration
 - [ ] Write a goddamn method to tell menuGUI where the fuck to be.
 Jesus.
 - [x]?
 Units are missing the CO-Boarded badge.
-- [ ] Camera shake only goes up, and only twice?
-It's just odd.

 - [ ] Command.Move calculates ambushes
 - [ ] Command.Move has a way of reporting to callers when it has been interrupted (ambush).